peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A collection of the values of this CBOR map or array.
-To avoid potential problems, the calling code should not modify the CBOR map or array or the returned collection while iterating over the returned collection.
+* A read-only collection of the values of this CBOR map or array.
+To avoid potential problems, the calling code should not modify the CBOR map or array while iterating over the returned collection.

 **Throws:**